 With what paperwork are hopeful parents to be inundated?
 There are applications to complete for the adoption attorney or agency and the home study provider.
 There may be background forms required by the state in which the adoption court proceedings will take place.
 There is documentation to be submitted in support of a home study application.
 The financial assessment made in connection with the home study, for example, will include a review of pay stubs, bank statements, and tax forms at a minimum.

 Prospective adoptive parents should not hand off originals of important documents such as their marriage certificate or birth certificates.
 It is also prudent to keep copies of applications and forms submitted to the agency, attorney, or home study provider for their records, so copies must be made.
 Whether a prospective adoptive parent is purchasing copies at a store offering copying services, feeding coins into the copier at the post office, or running off copies on her/his personal printer, costs are associated with producing copies to submit for the adoption process.

 The number of copies required will rise if prospective adoptive parents work with more than one adoption resource.
-Adoption professionals routinely advise this practice in order to increase the odds of a placement being made.
-If this sound advice is followed, it is not one copy but multiple copies of documents, applications, and forms which need to be made.
+Adoption professionals routinely advise this practice to increase the odds of a placement being made.
+If this sound advice is followed, it is not one copy but multiple copies of documents, applications, and forms that need to be made.